SMerrony/aghast/README.md

 `./aghastServer -configdir <path/to/config/dir>`

 The `-configdir` argument is compulsory and must refer to a directory containing the configuration files described above.

+## MQTT
+From time-to-time you may wish to purge any retained MQTT messages...
+`mqtt-forget -t '+/#' -f`